GavinMendelGleason/syntactic_versioning/README.md

 and it's not wrong: Git does *not* work with programming languages.
 Instead it works with source files of text.

+The fact that git works on *lines of text* has worked fantastically well - better than it has any right too.
+But is this as far as we can go?

 ## A Potted History of Version History

 I absolutely love git, and I love what it has done to the